keathley/keathley.github.io/_posts/2020/2020-07-20-telemetry-conventions.md

 your events from your core library code.
 The only reasons to use middleware would be for users to opt-in to telemetry or for customization of your telemetry events.
 But, telemetry is _already_ opt-in.
-Users have to attach handlers to your events.
-So executing an event with no handler is low-cost.
-And as I've already discussed, allowing users to customize the events isn't something you should do anyway (although, allowing users to customize the event metadata is totally reasonable).
+Users have to attach handlers to your events and executing an event with no handler is low-cost.

-Forcing your users to add middleware to get telemetry events means that there's less consistency about what those events are capturing and its more likely that your spans won't be measuring the entire duration of the function call.
-Using middleware for this is a lot of complexity for no real benefits.
-If you have no other way to solve the problem, by all means, provide a middleware.
+Allowing users to customize the events isn't something you should do, as we've already discussed.

+A major problem with emiting telemetry in middleware is that it necessarily means that you aren't getting the full trace.
+You won't be capturing the time between your library being called and your library calling the telemetry middleware.
+This problem gets worse if the user happens to place the middleware after other, potentially expensive, middleware.

+It's less precise and only serves to make your users lives more complicated.
+If you have no other way to provide telemetry from your library, by all means, use middleware.
 But otherwise, avoid it.

 ## Durations should be in native units (or explicitly stated)